techwriter-pl/techwriter-pl.github.io/README.md

    <!--truncate-->
    ```

-7. We use using Code Spell Checker (cSpell).
-If you use unfamiliar words in your
+7. We use Code Spell Checker (cSpell).
+If you use unfamiliar words in your post,
-   post, cSpell will underline them.
-If it's actually a word you want to use,
+   cSpell will underline them.
+If it's actually a word you want to use, hover
-   hover over it with your mouse and select **Quick actions**, and select **Add
+   over it with your mouse and select **Quick actions**, and select **Add to
-   to workspace settings**.
+   workspace settings**.
 This saves the word to be used in other posts and by
    other users of the project.

    **HINT:** Instead of hovering with your mouse, you can press Ctrl+P or Cmd+P.

-8. If you have want to add images, in the folder where you created your
+8. If you want to add images, in the folder where you created your `index.md`
-   `index.md` file, create an `images` folder and place them there.
-Remember
+   file, create an `images` folder and place them there.
+Remember that file
-   that file paths in this environment are **case sensitive**.
+   paths in this environment are **case sensitive**.

    If you are working in VS Code in the browser, you can drag-and-drop images
    from your file explorer into the browser window.

-When you're done editing, it's time to create a PR.
+When you're done editing, it's time to create a **Pull Request (PR)**.
+Your

-To create a Pull Request (PR).
-Your teammates can review the PR and give you
+teammates can review the PR and give you helpful hints.
+The PR will also trigger
-helpful hints.
-The PR will also trigger a validation build which can help you
-catch problems with broken links, etc.
+a validation build which can help you catch problems with broken links, etc.

 1. Stage your changes.
 In VS Code, switch to the **Version control** tab (the
    little Git icon, looks like a graph).
 Hover over the list of changed files.
    If you hover over the top part, of the list, you should see a **+** (plus)
    icon.
 When you click it, all files are staged.
-1. In the box above the list of staged files, type in the commit message. make
+2. In the box above the list of staged files, type in the commit message. make
    is descriptive.
-1. Click **Synchronize** (or Push).
+3. Click **Synchronize** (or Push).
-1. Once your changes are pushed, VS Code will pop up a message to create a Pull
+4. Once your changes are pushed, VS Code will pop up a message to create a Pull
    Request.
 Click it and follow the onscreen guide.

    Don't forget to add reviewers by clicking **Request review**.